<< First< Previous

 But I didn't play the game, so I thought the book was pretty good.
 Maybe it was a little formulaic, in the style of a detective novel, but there was only one point when I felt the book was transcribing an adventure game.
 Actually, the style of writing was quite informal, vulgar, almost adolescent, but I thought the author handled it very well.
-It really sounds like the earnest perspective of someone from the year 1993, and I think that extra vitality, however crass, is what I enjoyed about it.
+It really sounds like the earnest perspective of a young person straight out of the year 1993, and I think that extra vitality, however crass, is what I enjoyed about it.

 I guess this was like the time I found that the book of The Princess Bride was very similar to the movie, and just as enjoyable, and perhaps it was because same person was directly involved in each production.

 Verdict: The father of all cheesy fantasy schlock?